Soojin-Lee0819/Connections-Lab-Week-1-Portfolio-Page/README.md

 For the section-2-overview making a 4-box-grid-system was challenging.
 I leanrt how to use **grid-template-columns** and **grid-template-rows** to adjust the grid template.
 I still need to improve my skills on grid system.
 I want to learn how to make customized grid with various cell sizes. <br>

-For the content part (background, UX design, Playtesting ...), I downloaded portolio I created on figma and uploaded to the website as images.
+For the content part (background, UX design, Playtesting ...), I downloaded portfolio I created on figma and uploaded to the website as images.
 This way, I could display more customized design and add graphs easily. <br>